 Another good option is the U.S. Bank Visa® Platinum Card.
-It offers 0% for 20 months on purchases and 0% for 20 months on balance transfers.
+It offers 0% for 20 billing cycles on purchases and 0% for 20 billing cycles on balance transfers.
 Its balance transfer fee is 3% (min $5).
-The annual fee is $0.
+The annual fee is $0*.

 In addition, some store credit cards offer interest-free periods of 18 months or more.
 But that’s typically deferred interest rather than true 0% interest.
 If you don’t pay by the time the intro period expires, you owe interest from the date of purchase at the regular APR.

 Balance transfers don’t hurt your credit score directly, but transferring a balance can indirectly cause credit score damage.
 When you apply for a balance transfer credit card, it will generate a hard inquiry on your credit report, causing a slight dip in your credit score.
 If you transfer a balance to an existing credit card account, however, there is no hard inquiry and no credit score damage.
 A balance transfer could still result in high credit utilization, though, and even allow you to rack up more debt than you can afford, if you’re not careful.
 Both of those things can hurt your credit score.… read full answer

 So, the act of transferring a balance itself won’t affect your credit, but it will indirectly alter several key components of your credit profile, from utilization to the age of your accounts.
 These changes might lower your score a bit in the short term.
 But over time, interest savings and the ability to pay off your debt faster should make transferring a balance a net positive for your credit score.